StartsMercury/simply-no-shading/README.md

 ## Configuration

 The screen for configuring this mod can be found `Options > Video Settings > Shading Settings`.
 However, as you notice, in sodium it is `Options > Video Settings`, Shading tab.
+Alternatively, if you have modmenu installed, go to `Mods > Simply No Shading > Configure`.

 ---